BrandonClark65/DiscNest/discnest/TESTING_RECOMMENDATIONS.md

 - Focus on integration tests for API routes (you're doing this well)
 - Component tests and unit tests already exist in other directories
 - Consider adding tests for edge cases (e.g., concurrent updates, large payloads)
+- **Priority**: Upload and Avatar APIs are most critical as they're user-facing and handle sensitive operations